 A Household’s eligibility to receive benefits from Programs is contingent on the resolution of any Overpayment as described in Section 13, Errors and Program Abuse.
 During repayment a Household will be eligible for ECIP if they enter into and are in compliance with the terms of the repayment agreement.
 The Household will not be eligible under the HEAP Weatherization and the Department of Energy Weatherization Assistance Program, CHIP, or the Heat Pump Program until repayment is complete.

-Roomers may be eligible Households if the Applicant can show a rental agreement that was in existence for at least sixty (60) days prior to the Application Date and the Roomers meet all of the other eligibility criteria.
-The Roomers cannot comingle funds or share expenses with the lessor’s Household and must show proof that a reasonable market rate rent has been paid under the rental agreement for the entire sixty (60) day period prior to the Application Date.
+Roomers may be eligible Households if the Primary Applicant can show a rental agreement that was in existence prior to the Application Date and the Roomers meet all of the other eligibility criteria.
+The Roomers cannot comingle funds or share expenses with the lessor’s Household.

 A member of the Household who is away from the Dwelling Unit part of the time must be included as a Household Member unless the member is a full-time college student as described below in Section 3(9).

-A full-time college student, up to age 23 years old, or more than 23 years of age if permanently or totally disabled, who is a dependent of the Household may be excluded from the Household if the Applicant chooses as long as the student is not the Applicant.
+A full-time college student, up to age 23 years old, or more than 23 years of age if permanently or totally disabled, who is a dependent of the Household may be excluded from the Household if the Primary Applicant chooses as long as the student is not the Primary Applicant.

 A Live-In-Care Attendant who (i) provides needed health/supportive services to a member of the Household as documented by a qualified professional; (ii) would not be living in the unit except to provide the necessary supportive services; and (iii) does not contribute financially to the Household, will not be considered part of the Household.
 If an individual does not meet this definition, they must be included as a Household Member.

-TANF Fuel Supplemental Benefits.
-A Household may be eligible for TANF Fuel

-Supplemental Benefits if its Application for HEAP has been certified eligible in the current Program Year and on the Application Date the Household included at least one member who was under the age of eighteen (18) and the Dwelling Unit was not considered Subsidized Housing with heat included.

 Any eligibility documentation with mismatched names requires additional verification in accordance with the procedures set forth in the HEAP Guide.